China–Cook Islands relations: 2025 partnership agreement

 argued that the Cook Islands was pursuing its long-term developmental aspirations by partnering with China.

 On 18 February 2025, the Cook Islands government released the text of its comprehensive strategic partnership agreement with China.
 Key issues covered by the agreement included bilateral cooperation on seabed mining, the establishment of diplomatic missions and preferential treatment in regional and multilateral forums.
 The partnership agreement committed the two countries to five years of engagement in the areas of economic resilience, environment, cultural exchanges, social well-being, regional and multilateral cooperation.
 In late February, the Cook Islands government and Chinese Foreign Ministry spokesperson Lin Jian confirmed that Brown had signed a five-year "Memorandum of Understanding (MoU) for Blue Partnership in the Field of Seabed Minerals Affairs" with the Chinese Ministry of Natural Resources.
 A spokesperson for Peters confirmed that the New Zealand Government was analysing the various agreements that the Cook Islands had signed with China.

+On 2 April 2026, New Zealand foreign minister Peters and Cook Islands Prime Minister Brown signed a defence and security declaration ensuring that New Zealand would be privy to future foreign agreements signed by the Cook Islands.
+Peter also confirmed that New Zealand would resume about NZ$29.8 million in annual aid funding to the islands territory, mending bilateral relations between NZ and the Cook Islands.